ibra-kdbra/banije/src/content/posts/developerTools.md

 draft: false
 ---

-## 🛠️ Web Development Tools
+# 🛠️ Web Development Tools

-As a web application engineer, I always look for tools that can help me improve my skills and productivity.
+As a web application engineer, I continually seek tools that enhance my skills and productivity.
+Below is an updated list of essential tools, incorporating recent advancements from 2024 and 2025.

 ---

+## Existing Tools

 ### 🛠️ Wappalyzer